condeadriankeith/RenThing/OLLAMA_INTEGRATION.md

 ## Overview

-Ollama integration provides an alternative to the OpenRouter API for running the AI assistant locally.
+Ollama integration provides a way to run the AI assistant locally.
 This approach offers several benefits:

 - **Privacy**: All data stays on your local machine
 - **Cost**: No API costs since you're hosting the model yourself